ulixee/platform/cloud/docs/help/prerequisites.md

 # Prerequisites

-To get started with Ulixee Miner, you’ll need to have the following software tools installed:
+To get started with Ulixee Cloud, you’ll need to have the following software tools installed:

 ### Node.js